Chocimier/cast/README.txt

 MODIFICATIONS
      cast is composed of small parts executing one another.
 Some of these parts are provided with alternative implementation.
 Parts are not limited to builtin implementations.
-Any executable adhering to (undocumented yet) interface can be used.
+Any shell script adhering to documented interface can be used.

      Parts are numbered to visualise order of execution.
 This is not plug-in system - to be run, part must be executed by other part.
 Entry point is